 The Upton Ecological and Research Reserve (Upton Reserve) consists of 530 acres located on the eastern boundary of the BNL site.
 The reserve has been designated as an area for the protection of sensitive habitats and a place where researchers can study local ecosystems.
 The Upton Reserve is home to a wide variety of flora and fauna.
 It contains wetlands and is largely within the core preservation area of the Long Island Central Pine Barrens.
 Based on information from a 1994-1995 biological survey of the Laboratory, experts believe the reserve is home to more than 200 plant species and at least 162 species of mammals, birds, fish, reptiles, and amphibians (LMS 1995).

 The Upton Reserve is managed by BNL which also coordinates research projects that occur within the reserve and the larger Pine Barrens.
 After successfully establishing a Memorandum of Understanding (MOU) with the State University of New York's School of Environmental Science and Forestry (SUNY-ESF), efforts to revisit the 2005-2006 forest health monitoring program resulted in the completion of monitoring during summer 2020 (see education programs below).
-The MOU with SUNY-ESF will allow for greater levels of research within the Central Pine Barrens and the Upton Reserve.
+The MOU with SUNY-ESF allows for greater levels of research within the Central Pine Barrens and the Upton Reserve.
+Little research was conducted in 2021 due to continued limitations for on-site internships due to COVID-19.